Creating Connectors

 Exporting the Connector

-Because Mendix connectors are like any other Mendix module, you can export them from your app.
-When a connector module is exported, the following will also export:
+Mendix connectors are like any other Mendix module, which means you can export them from your app.
+When a connector module is exported, the following are also exported:

 • Entities